cs480x-22c/a2-DataVis-5Ways/README.md

 Link for color mapping: https://stackoverflow.com/questions/17194105/how-can-i-color-dots-in-a-xy-scatterplot-according-to-column-value

 For the size mapping, I was trying to do something similar, but that wouldn't have worked.
 I ended up using a bubble chart and changing the sizes of the dots from there.
-I had to do a lot of search to learn how to make a bubble chart and map the sizes.
+I had to do a lot of searching to learn how to make a bubble chart and map the sizes.

 I also had trouble setting the axis correctly.
 For example, the first interval for the x-axis is 2000, but the graph starts at around 1500.
 There is no way to set the min of the axis to 1500 without setting the first tick mark label to 1500.
 If I set the min to be 2000 then the graph would start at 2000 and some data would be cut off.
 Therefore, I have tick mark labels start at 7 for the y-axis and for the x-axis they start at 1500.
 I started the axises at these values because this is where they are started on the original graph, but the first labels for the x and y axises are at 1500 and 7, respectively.
 Also, with this none of the data would be cut off like if I started at 10 and 2000 and the axis still do not start at 0 which was a requirement.
 I searched for a very long time to try and find a solution to this, but there was nothing on setting the min of the graph and the first tick mark label to different values.
 There were only ways to set the min or the tick mark intervals together.